PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ### Reach out to people and organizations

 Consider adding the event to the list of events of [AI Safety](https://www.aisafety.com/events-and-training), [Effective Altruism](https://forum.effectivealtruism.org/events), and [LessWrong](https://www.lesswrong.com/community).
-If your protest is part of an international protest, the events could already exist.
+If your protest is part of an international protest, the events may already exist.

 Do you have an [Effective Altruists group in your city](https://forum.effectivealtruism.org/groups#local)?
 Or a [local AI safety group](https://www.aisafety.com/communities)?